Robertobappe/Robertobappe/README.md

 ## Hi there!
 Welcome to my profile 👋

-- 🌱 I’m currently learning Data Science technologies.
+- I’m currently learning Data Science and development technologies.
 - My hobbies are playing soccer⚽ and working out🏋️‍♂️

 <div align="center">